chriztaka1997/data_viz/README.md

     <img src="images/map_cluster.gif">
 </p>

-Here is a snipper of the code using folium and OpenStreetMap as the base map
+Here is a snippet of the code using folium and OpenStreetMap as the base map

 ```python
 import folium